 Even when location monitoring is used, electronic technology is just one tool.
 Supervising officers play an essential role in promoting compliance and assisting in rehabilitation.

-Officers consider many factors, including the risk posed by the defendant or offender, when recommending a location monitoring condition to the court.
+Officers consider many factors, including the risk posed by the defendant or person under supervision, when recommending a location monitoring condition to the court.

 When a federal judge orders location monitoring, supervising officers:

-- Check to make sure offenders and defendants are adhering to their approved schedules.
+- Check to make sure participants are adhering to their approved schedules.

-- Check monitoring equipment to make sure that it is working and to look for signs of tampering.
+- Physically inspect monitoring equipment to make sure that it is working, ensure proper fit, and to look for signs of tampering.